Maypops: Food, Fun, Medicine

 As popular as they are, Maypops get stepped on a lot, but that doesn’t keep them down.

 Passion flowers do have complex blossoms.
 P. incarnata is two to three inches across with 10 white tepals in a shallow bowl with a fringe of purple and white filaments, called a corona.
 The center is a white stigma with five stamens.
-The vine is long a trailing with three-lobed leaves.
-It can grow six feet a season and several feet wide.
+The vine is long and trailing with three-lobed leaves.
 The vines blossom for a long time and set fruit over the same period so one vine can have old and young fruit at the same time.
 Shaped like a egg, the fruit starts out green and hollow and eventually fills with a kind of jelly and seeds while also turning yellow on the outside.
 Finding the fruit is rather sporadic since woodland creatures like them as well and dine at night.
 Caution: Maypops’ green skin is edible raw but too many can burn the mouth.
 The rind is better cooked.
-The pulp-covered seeds in a green maypop are quit edible.
+The pulp-covered seeds in a green or yellow maypop are quite edible.

 If you find a tiny passion flower that is off yellow with small fruit that’s deep purple/black when ripe, it’s the Passiflora lutea (LOO-tee-uh = yellow) edible but not too tasty, used to make ink.
 It likes to grow in wet areas.
 Don’t mistake it for a wild cucumber, Melothria pendula, which have leaves that smell like cucumber.
-When M. pendual’s fruit is black it is the mother of all laxatives.
-The Passiflora suberosa (sou-ber-OH-sah = corky) with blue fruit is also edible.
-The Passiflora foetida, common in south Florida, has red fruit as is edible as well, quite tasty in fact though the skin is a bit resistant.
+When M. pendual’s fruit is black it’s the Mother of all Laxatives.
+The Passiflora suberosa (sou-ber-OH-sah = corky) with blue fruit is also edible (the fruit.)
+The Passiflora foetida, common in south Florida, has red fruit as is edible as well, quite tasty with very thin skin.

 Lastly, the Internet is the Great Garbage Can of Misinformation and amateur writers.
 Of late sites have been proliferating the nonsense that Passiflora incarnata has cyanide in it.
 It categorically does not.
-The American Pharmaceutical Association Practical Guide to Natural Medicines by Andrea Peirce states: “Unlike other Passiflora species, Passiflora incarnata does not produce the edible, succulent fruit referred to as passion fruit.
-Passionflower does not contain the poison cyanide, as some sources incorrectly suggest; they may have mistaken Passiflora incarnata for Passiflora caerulea, the ornamental blue passionflower that does contain this toxin.”
+The American Pharmaceutical Association Practical Guide to Natural Medicines by Andrea Peirce states: “Unlike other Passiflora species, … [the] Passionflower does not contain the poison cyanide, as some sources incorrectly suggest; they may have mistaken Passiflora incarnata for Passiflora caerulea, the ornamental blue passionflower that does contain this toxin.”

-Passiflora foetida also has some cyanide in it as evidence by some research on goats feeding on the foliage.
+Passiflora foetida does have some cyanide in it as evidenced by some research on goats feeding on the foliage.
 However, I have eaten a fruit or two at a time with no problem.
 Goats, of course, eat leaves so they can get a higher concentration of cyanide.
 The passion fruit used in Hawaiian Punch, Passiflora edulis, has to be limited to goats as well, less than 45 percent of their feed.

 I would add that cooking or sometimes mascerating green parts of edible plants with small small amounts of hydro- or glycocyanides releases the cyanide.
 Also note the “Herb Blurb” below.
 P. incarnata has some MAO inhibitors.
 MAO inhibitors and chocolate should not be combined.